Jewish Quarter (Jerusalem): Ottoman period

 The Jewish quarter was initially located near the Gate of the Moors and Coponius Gate, in the southwestern part of the Western Wall.
 Most of the housing property consisted of Muslim religious endowments, and was rented out to Jews.

 The population of the quarter was not homogeneously Jewish, such a rule being neither desired by the Jewish inhabitants nor enforced by the Ottoman rulers.
 During the Ottoman era, most of the homes in the quarter were leased from Muslim property owners.
 This is one of the reasons for the growth of buildings west of the city in the last years of the Ottoman Empire since land outside the city wall was freehold (mulk) and easier to acquire.

 While most residents of Jerusalem in the 19th century preferred to live near members of their own community, there were Muslims living in the Jewish Quarter and Jews living in the Muslim Quarter.
 Many Jews moved to the Muslim Quarter toward the end of the century due to intense overcrowding in the Jewish Quarter.

-In 1857, an organization of Dutch and German Jews named "Kolel Hod" (kolel standing for "society" or "community" and Hod being an abbreviation of Holland and Deutschland) bought a plot of land on which, between 1860 and 1890, the Batei Mahse ("Shelter for the Needy" in Hebrew) housing complex was built.
+In 1857, an organization of Dutch and German Jews named Kollel Hod (kolel standing for "society" or "community" and Hod being an abbreviation of Holland and Deutschland) bought a plot of land on which, between 1860 and 1890, the Batei Mahse ("Shelter for the Needy" in Hebrew) housing complex was built.
 The most prominent building of the project, the two-storey Rothschild House, built in 1871 with money donated by Baron Wilhelm Carl von Rothschild, stands on the west side of the Batei Mahse Square.

-Rashid Khalidi calculated that the quarter "originally" covered "four or five acres" (c.
-16,200-20,250 m2), of which prior to 1948 the Jewish-owned property amounted to less than 20%.
+Rashid Khalidi claimed that the quarter "originally" covered "four or five acres" (c.
+16,200–20,250 m2), of which prior to 1948 the Jewish-owned property amounted to less than 20%.